grease-xmr/grease/docs/src/10_channel_design.typ

 rapidly updated many thousands of times by the customer and merchant without having to go on-chain.

-Every time the channel is updated, the customer and merchant provide signatures that can't be used to spend the funds out of the multisig wallet, but prove that, minus a small piece of data, will be able to spend the funds if that data were provided.
+Every time the channel is updated, the customer and merchant provide signatures that can't be used to spend the funds out of the multisig wallet, but prove that, minus a small piece of data, they will be able to spend the funds if that data were provided.
 When the channel is closed, the customer gives the merchant that little piece of data and the funds are spent out of the multisig wallet to the customer and merchant, closing the channel.